fkyprianou/deved-platform/content/blog/en/handling-voip-push-notifications-with-callkit-and-vonage.md

 ## What's Next?

 You can find the completed project on [GitHub](https://github.com/Vonage-Community/blog-clientsdk-ios_swift-callkit).
 You can do a lot more with the Client SDK and CallKit; you can use CallKit for outbound calls.
-Learn more about the Client SDK on [developer.nexmo.com](https://developer.vonage.com/vonage-client-sdk/overview) and CallKit on [developer.apple.com](https://developer.apple.com/documentation/callkit)
+Learn more about the Client SDK on the [Vonage Client SDK Overview](https://developer.vonage.com/vonage-client-sdk/overview) and CallKit on [developer.apple.com](https://developer.apple.com/documentation/callkit).